diffbot/diffbot-python-client/README.md

     $ pip install -r test_requirements.txt

-Unit and integration tests are configured to run using nose.
+Unit and functional tests are configured to run using nose.
 From the project directory, simply run:

     $ nosetests